ohmtech-rdi/vcv-rack-sdk/README.md

 [`eurorack-blocks`](https://github.com/ohmtech-rdi/eurorack-blocks) project simplifies
 installation and automations.

 Always refer to the official source.

-This repository is currently using [version 1.1.6](https://vcvrack.com/downloads/Rack-SDK-1.1.6.zip) of the VCV Rack SDK.
+This repository is currently using
+**version 2.0.6** of the VCV Rack SDK, with the following modifications:
+- The `lin` (Linux), `mac` (macOS), `win` (Windows) variants of the SDK have been unified into one,
+- Since the only difference (apart from the compiled libraries) between the different SDK variants are all in `openssl`, which itself is a dependency of `curl`, which eurorack-blocks doesn't use (or support), and neither the SDK files are including `curl`, we are removing those 2 dependencies all together.